ebonnal/streamable/README.md

 It has an optional `concurrency` parameter if you need to apply the function concurrently using multiple threads.

 ## `.do`
-Defines the application of a function on parent elements like `.map`, but the parent elements will be forwarded instead of the result of the function.
+Defines the application of a function on parent elements like `.map`, but the parent elements are forwarded instead of the result of the function.

 ```python
 printed_integers: Stream[int] = integers.do(print)